Josnif/notification-scheduler/README.md

 - **Data Validation**: Server-side validation for all settings
 - **Type-specific UI**: Different input fields based on variable type
 - **Template System**: Easily extensible for more notification templates
+- **Popup Position & Effect**: Easily extensible for more effects and positions

 ### Performance